 To help us achieve our goal of zero accidents and work-related ill health, in 2019 we launched our company-wide Occupational Health and Safety (OHS) Culture Change Programme.
 This is built around the following three elements:

-We continue to monitor how we manage OHS through an annual critical self-assessment review led by our corporate governance function.
-Our manufacturing sites are audited to OHSAS 18001 and in 2017 we will start a formal programme of assessment visits for all other sites.
+We continue to monitor how we manage OHS through an annual self-assessment review led by our corporate governance function.
+Our manufacturing sites are audited to OHSAS 18001 and a formal programme of assessment visits is under way.

-To make sure our OHS teams can fully support our businesses, we have further enhanced our OHS team for our market companies by recruiting Services and Processing OHS managers for each of our five clusters.
-Every factory now has a three-year plan on OHS and our focus for 2018 will be to support sites to meet their goals.
+To make sure our OHS teams can fully support our businesses, we have further enhanced our OHS team for our market companies by recruiting Services and Processing OHS managers for each of our clusters.
+Every factory now has a three-year OHS plan.

 Our manual on OHS at customer sites provides a set of mandatory procedures applicable to all Tetra Pak employees working at customer premises.
 The manual helps teams report against 19 standards and design action plans.
 We monitor performance using a maturity matrix based on five levels of compliance.
 Deviations against the required standards result in clear action plans to drive improvement.
 The manual is supported by a shorter handbook for all employees that provides simple health and safety guidance.
 The handbook is also available as an app.